 A common side effect of pregnancy is morning sickness, which can happen at any time of day.
-Hill House Home founder and CEO Nell Diamond, who is 36 weeks pregnant with twins, struggles with a more severe form of nausea during pregnancy called hyperemesis and says her only remedy is drinking extremely cold water.
-For that reason, her “real love” right now is the biggest possible Yeti tumbler, which “stays ice-cold over a 12-hour pregnancy sleep.
-It’s better than a Birkin bag,” she says.
+When Hill House Home founder and CEO Nell Diamond was pregnant with twins, she struggled with a more severe form of nausea during pregnancy called hyperemesis and said her only remedy was drinking extremely cold water.
+For that reason, her “real love” during that time was the biggest possible Yeti tumbler, which “stays ice-cold over a 12-hour pregnancy sleep.
+It’s better than a Birkin bag,” she told us at the time.
 Rachelle Mallik, a registered dietician who specializes in reproductive nutrition, also told us that carrying around a Yeti filled with cold water — or ginger tea, which is also known to combat morning sickness — can help pregnant people “stay hydrated and can quell some of that nausea.”
-As Diamond points out, staying hydrated is important for those who choose to breastfeed after birth, so the Yeti is helpful to have on hand postpartum, too.
+As Diamond pointed out, staying hydrated is important for those who choose to breastfeed after birth, so the Yeti is helpful to have on hand postpartum, too.

 Some pregnant people experience restless legs syndrome, which often occurs at night and makes it hard to sleep.
-Sadie Stein, a writer and Strategist contributor who gave birth to her son Hal six months ago, dealt with this and found that “giving my legs a vigorous brush with a stiff-bristle body brush was the only thing that alleviated the feeling.
+Sadie Stein, a writer and Strategist contributor, dealt with this when she was pregnant with her son, Hal, and found that “giving my legs a vigorous brush with a stiff-bristle body brush was the only thing that alleviated the feeling.
 So if someone is having trouble with that, I’ll give them a brush and a nice dry oil for their body.
 That feels good no matter what.”
 Nutritionist and mother Daphne Javitch uses this Japanese palm-fiber brush, explaining that it can feel cleansing and healing because it “increases circulation.”

-Since pregnant people are constantly experiencing changes, Jones has found it grounding to keep things on hand that “make me feel safe and comfortable and closer to my roots.”
+Since pregnant people are constantly experiencing changes, developer Caláh Jones has found it grounding to keep things on hand that “make me feel safe and comfortable.”
 Bath products that smell like eucalyptus, a scent she has loved since childhood, bring her some calm (and some other scents, like lavender, are even known to alleviate stress).
-Strategist writer Rio Viera-Newton says this eucalyptus-scented body wash is beautifully packaged and doesn’t irritate her sensitive skin.
+Strategist contributor Rio Viera-Newton says this eucalyptus-scented body wash is beautifully packaged and doesn’t irritate her sensitive skin.

 “During pregnancy, all the clichés of womanhood are poured on you at once, so I definitely felt that I was meant to escape stretch marks,” says Diamond, who went to great lengths to avoid stretch marks during her first pregnancy but still got them, which, as she puts it, “is totally normal.
 It’s literally just your body expanding!”
-During this pregnancy, Diamond has focused on products related to relaxation, not stretch-mark prevention, and she specifically likes the therapeutic, organic belly oil from Ebi, a Black-owned business focused on postpartum care.
+During her pregnancy with the twins, Diamond focused on products related to relaxation, not stretch-mark prevention, and she specifically liked the therapeutic, organic belly oil from Ebi, a Black-owned business focused on postpartum care.
 “Their belly oil is really good for your skin and is superluxurious.
 I love the ritual of putting it on every night,” she says.
 “It’s a great way to wind down.”